Greater Anglia (2012–2025): Industrial action

 In August 2017, amidst a background of ongoing rail strikes on a national level, Greater Anglia conductors voted in favour of going on strike in a dispute over planned ticket office closures and the planned introduction of more widespread driver-only operation on the Greater Anglia network.
 On numerous occasions since October 2017, industrial action has been taken by portions of the company's employees, and the principal matter of dispute has seen no effective resolution.
 The National Union of Rail, Maritime and Transport Workers (RMT) has accused Greater Anglia of conducting alleged strike-breaking tactics and claimed that its use of stand-in conductors led to passengers' safety being jeopardised.
 The dispute between Greater Anglia and the RMT continued into 2018, with further strikes threatened during the summer that affected around 40 per cent of the operator's services.

 On 19 July 2018, the RMT announced members had voted 9 to 1 to accept a deal that would keep guards on trains, and halted the expansion of driver only operation.

 Greater Anglia is one of several train operators impacted by the 2022–2024 United Kingdom railway strikes, which are the first national rail strikes in the UK for three decades.
 Its workers are amongst those who are participating in industrial action due to a dispute over pay and working conditions.

 Termination

 In the lead up to the 2024 United Kingdom general election, the Labour Party led by Keir Starmer committed itself to bring the passenger operations of the British rail network back under state ownership.
 Following its election in 2024, the government passed the Passenger Railway Services (Public Ownership) Act 2024.

-In December 2024, it was announced that Greater Anglia's National Rail Contract would be terminated in late-2025 after the DfT activates a break clause, with the DfT Operator owned Greater Anglia to take over its passenger services.
+In December 2024, it was announced that Greater Anglia's National Rail Contract would be terminated in late-2025 after the DfT activates a break clause, with the state-owned Greater Anglia to take over its passenger services.
 In May 2025, the date was confirmed as 12 October 2025.